Quantum optical neural networks using atom-cavity interactions to provide all-optical nonlinearity: Setup

-The output layer employs a PD array to measure the amplitudes $z_{i}^{{\rm out}}$, with normalized measurements represented as $a_{i}^{{\rm out}}$.
+The output layer employs an array of phase-sensitive photodetectors to measure the output amplitudes $z_{i}^{{\rm out}}$.
+Such phase-sensitive measurements are typically achieved through interferometric techniques, where the incoming optical signal is mixed with a coherent reference beam to retrieve the amplitude and phase information of the optical field \cite{Choi2007}.
+The measured logits, $z_{i}^{{\rm out}}$, are then processed by the LogSoftmax function to obtain the normalized outputs, represented as $a_{i}^{{\rm out}}$.
+The deviation between the predicted outputs and the ground truth is quantified using the cross-entropy loss, which serves as the cost function for network optimization.
 The number of photodetectors corresponds to the number of categories in the specific classification task.
 In the MNIST digit recognition task, the target output is defined as $a_{i=digit}^{{\rm out}}=1$ and $a_{i\ne digit}^{{\rm out}}=0$, where $digit$ denotes the input handwritten numeral.
-The deviation from the ground truth is quantified by a cost function, where the LogSoftmax function is applied to $z_{i}^{{\rm out}}$ and the cross-entropy loss is used for optimization.
 The neural network is trained using backpropagation with the stochastic gradient descent (SGD) optimizer.
 Further details regarding the training and testing procedures are provided in Appendix \ref{sec:Backpropagation}.